Developer-DAO/academy/README.md

 ## How do I get started?

 Please read our [CONTRIBUTING Guide](CONTRIBUTING.md) to get started.
+We ask that you are a member of Developer DAO to contribute, since our project uses various Developer DAO planning and communication tools, such as Discord.

 ## Project Setup